squid-cache/squid-cache.github.io/Features/CppCodeFormat.rst

  (!)
 If you don't have the astyle 1.23 and md5sum tools to do a format correctly.
 Particularly the right version of astyle.
 We would rather you didn't do a format yourself.
 The formatter script will check and omit the format step if you do not have the right version.

-That said. if you do have the right tools.
+That said.
+If you do have the right tools.
 You should reformat before sending a [PATCH] or [MERGE] request to squid-dev for auditing.
 Or before committing code.
-A global reformat is repeated every so often on trunk.
+A global reformat is repeated regularly on trunk.
 But it saves everybody trouble and keeps bundlebuggy happy if patches have the right format to start with.

 === Doing a Reformat ===
 Given the right tools to use.
-The ~/scripts/source-maintenance.sh script can be run over a checkout of the Squid-3 code to format it correctly.
+The '''scripts/source-maintenance.sh''' script can be run over a checkout of the Squid-3 code to format it correctly.

+This tool does other code checks and rebuilds several compiler system files as it goes so should always be run from the sources top directory.

-=== Limiting the reformat area ===
+## === Limiting the reformat area ===
-The source maintenance script is recursive from the current working directory down into its sub-directories.
+## The source maintenance script is recursive from the current working directory down into its sub-directories.
 If run normally from the top level of a source checkout it will format the entire squid code.
+##

-To speed things up and limit the files checked, simply run it from the sub-directory where you have made changes.
+## To speed things up and limit the files checked, simply run it from the sub-directory where you have made changes.
 It does not go up levels, only down.
 Though beware of changes that it will make to the documentation areas (namely debug sections listing).
+##

-For example:
+## For example:
-{{{
+## {{{
-cd ~/squid-3/src
+## cd ~/squid-3/src
-~/squid-3/scripts/source-maintenance.sh
+## ~/squid-3/scripts/source-maintenance.sh
-}}}
+## }}}
-will only format the src/* area of the checkout.
+## will only format the src/* area of the checkout.

 === Handling Errors ===